 Oppn led by Cong created confusion over CAA, misled people: Shah

-Addressing an event organized by the Delhi Development Authority (DDA), Shah said the time is up for the Kejriwal government in Delhi and the BJP will form the next government in the national capital.

-"The opposition led by Congress created confusion about the Citizenship Amendment Act.
-By misleading people on the CAA, the opposition spoiled the peaceful atmosphere of Delhi," Shah said on the recent anti CAA protests, some of which turned violent.
+"The opposition led by the Congress created confusion about the Citizenship Amendment Act.
+By misleading people on the CAA, the opposition spoiled the peaceful atmosphere of Delhi," Shah said on the recent anti CAA protests, some of which turned violent in areas like the Jamia Millia University and Seelampur.
+Exuding confidence about the BJP's performance in the national capital, he said time is up for the Kejriwal government in Delhi and "lotus will bloom."

+"Delhi, you gave (us) all seven BJP MPs, now time to give BJP MLAs (a chance) in the next polls for development of the national capital," Shah, who is also the BJP President, said.
+Taking on Kejriwal, he said the AAP dispensation obstructed Centre's schemes.

+"Kejriwal has not implemented the Pradhan Mantri Awas Yojana and Ayushman Bharat.
+He only wants to put his name on our pet projects," Shah said.
+Delhi will go to polls early next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)